Zakir-Ansari/blockchain/1. Smart Contracts/README.md

    }
    ```

-10. By now, nothing have changed in the family member wallet address's amount, because the grandfather is not yet deceased.
+10. By now, nothing have changed in the family member's wallet address's amount, because the grandfather is not yet deceased.
 Let's say that, the sad day comes and the grandfather has passed away.
 To do so, we need to hit the **isDeceased** button.

     ```shell
     status	0x1 Transaction mined and execution succeed